 I was 25 years old and had no idea what I was doing.
-Once that email was sent, 12 people reported directly to me.
+Once that email was sent, 12 people reported to me.

-It was time to get to know my team, and I quickly learned that each person reacted to the news differently.
+I quickly learned that each person reacted to the news differently.
 In turn, I had to manage each of my former peers differently.

-I have been fortunate to lead many teams and coach hundreds of new managers.
 In my experience, new teams can be split into four types of people (with some exceptions).

 The first person to congratulate me was the only person on the team younger than me.
 He graduated two years after me, and I spent the previous year mentoring him in his role.

 His mentor was now the boss, and we had an established personal relationship.
 He knew that I had a vested interest in his career and now I had the authority to help him.